 There are several periods during a voyage in which there is an increased risk of container rain damaging your shipment.

 In these circumstances, you could pack your container with 100kg of high-capacity cargo desiccants and still not be able to eliminate the risk of container rain damage.

 This is why we encourage shippers to move away from a one-dimensional approach to protecting cargo and adopt a multi-solution strategy that interrupts the condensation cycle at different points.

 Central to this philosophy is the Vdry Blanket.
 This high-capacity blanket hangs above the cargo and absorbs any drops of condensation that fall from the container ceiling, providing unbeatable protection even during periods of high risk.

 To better understand why container rain forms even when using cargo desiccants, check out our below guide.

 When the Container Rain Forms on the First Night

 Within a few hours of loading, cargo is at risk of container rain damage.
 This is because condensation starts to form on the container ceiling once the temperature starts to fall on the first night of the voyage.

 The problem is that cargo desiccants don’t suck up all the humidity from the air as soon as they are introduced to the shipping container.

-Instead they work gradually, absorbing a little moisture each day over the course of the voyage.
+Instead, they work gradually, absorbing a little moisture each day throughout the voyage.